tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.
 HelloRequest messages are omitted from handshake hashes.
-Any padding present in padded handshake message is omitted as well.

 ###  Client Certificate